pascal-niklaus/pdiv/README.md

-These functions calculate functional and phylogenetic diversity as total branch length of a functional trait dendrogram or a phylogenetic tree, following Petchey \& Gastons 2002 scheme (including their 2006 update)
+These functions calculate functional and phylogenetic diversity as total branch length of a functional trait dendrogram or a phylogenetic tree, following Petchey \& Gastons 2002 scheme (including their 2006 update).
+Also, a function to calculate mean phylogenetic distances, with and without abundance weighing, is provided (Warwick and Clark 1995).

 - `calcFD(...)`
 - `calcPD(...)`
+- `calcMPD(...)`

 ## Installation